nikosubra/emptybucket-portable/README.md

 5. **Progress Tracking**
    - Displays a live progress bar with ETA during:
-     - Scanning phase (pre-counts total deletable objects)
+     - Scanning phase (with single-line visual update)
-     - Deletion phase
+     - Deletion phase (with single-line visual update)
    - Logs are flushed immediately for real-time visibility
    - Shows visual summary at completion